Dasa: Dasa with the meaning of Servant

 Dasa is also used in Vedic literature, in some contexts, to refer to "servants", a few translate this as "slaves", but the verses do not describe how the Vedic society treats or mistreats the servants.
 R. S. Sharma, in his 1958 book, states that the only word which could possibly mean slave in Rigveda is dāsa, and this sense of use is traceable to four verses out of 10,600 verses in Rigveda, namely 1.92.8, 1.158.5, 10.62.10 and 8.56.3.
 The translation of word dasa to servant or slave varies by scholars.
 HH Wilson, for example, translates Dasa in Rigvedic instances identified by Sharma, as servant rather than slave, as in verse 10.62.10:

-R. S. Sharma translates dasi in a Vedic era Upanishad as "maid-servant".
+R. S. Sharma translates dasi in a Vedic era Upanishads as "maid-servant".